 ‘Dookie’ placed Green Day as the loveable stoners who’d probably laugh at a fart joke before attempting to light their own, but there was something more going on beneath the three-chord wiggle.
 Billie Joe Armstrong was singing about the anxiety and panic under all the blissed-out wackiness, and this sense of outsider-ness was something they’d explore later on in their career.

 Fresh out of kindergarten, Northern Irish trio Ash made the big breakthrough with this paean to a lost Martian love.
 On ‘1977’ Ash were at their most vital, combining their love of sci-fi with breathless pop-grunge and giving the mid-90s punk revival a friendly face.
-They were too soft to sneer, but ‘Girl From Mars’ served early notice of Tim Wheeler’s ear for a sharp, neat melody.
+In the Britpop whirlwind, Ash were often overlooked, but 'Girl From Mars' is proof that Tim Wheeler and co could write hooks to rival the best of them.

 Having spent half a decade thumbing their noses at the US invasion, and inventing Britpop in the face of the grunge wave, Blur confounded everyone by turning up in 1997 with an album so American it couldn’t pronounce Edinburgh.
-Stateside slackers Pavement were the touchstone, and ‘Song 2’ was the standout, a lightning blast of clipped post-punk with Damon Albarn’s best ever lyric: “Woo-hoo!”
+In many ways, 'Song 2' seemed like Blur's dumbest song, a two-minute slab of "woo hoos" and massive riffs, but as the age old adage states, it takes someone pretty clever to make something sound so stupid and 'Song 2' knew exactly what it was doing.

 Would this have been that stellar breakthrough smash if it hadn’t been for the Happy Days video?
 It deserved it anyway, because a song that Rivers Cuomo considered throwaway is the perfect meld of pop and grunge, marrying a dumbassed chorus to some thick, churning guitar.
 Their producer – The Cars’ Ric Ocasek – knew it was a hit, and you should always trust a man who never removes his sunglasses.